lhenriquegomescamilo/poc-micronaut-kotlin/README.md

 ```

-* After runnng the commands, open your browser on address http://localhost:8000/hello
+* After running the commands, open your browser on address http://localhost:8000/hello

 #### Attention ####